Juncheng Shang vs. Mackenzie McDonald: Prediction and Match Betting Odds | Zhuhai Championships

 Juncheng Shang vs. Mackenzie McDonald Trends and Insights

-- In his 27 matches over the past 12 months across all court types, Shang has played an average of 25.3 games (23.8 in best-of-three matches).
+- Shang has played 27 matches over the past year across all court surfaces, and 25.3 games per match (23.8 in best-of-three matches).

 - Shang has played 25.1 games per match (24.1 in best-of-three matches) in his 21 matches on hard courts over the past 12 months.

-- In his 66 matches in the past year across all court types, McDonald is averaging 23.5 games per match (21.8 in best-of-three matches) and winning 51.6% of those games.
+- McDonald has played 66 matches in the past year across all court surfaces, averaging 23.5 games per match (21.8 in best-of-three matches) and winning 51.6% of those games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.